Widen the Resonance at Ultra-High Energies: Novel Probes of Neutrino Self-interactions in the High-Mass Regime: Results

-Figure~\ref{fig:result} shows our projected sensitivities (red curves) alongside experimental or projected constraints from earlier studies.
 Our result demonstrates that future observations of UHE neutrinos by GRAND can probe $\nu$SI with the mediator mass up to 1 GeV and the coupling down to $10^{-3}$.
 For $\nu_\tau$-philic coupling, our result surpasses the existing limit from $Z$ boson invisible decay by two orders of magnitude.
 For universal coupling, rare meson decays set stringent limits.
 Our results, however, still surpass the current limits by a factor of a few for mediators heavier than 10 MeV.

 Finally, we emphasize the key difference between our work and earlier studies in Refs.~\cite{Esteban:2021tub,Leal:2025eou}.
 Thanks to the widened resonance arising from relativistic CNB, our sensitivities not only fill the gap between using HE~\cite{Esteban:2021tub} and UHE neutrinos~\cite{Leal:2025eou} scattering off the non-relativistic CNB, but also cover a significantly broader range of the mediator mass.
 Comparing with Ref.~\cite{Leal:2025eou}, which studies the case of non-relativistic CNB with the same UHE neutrinos and detection setup, we find that, if the lightest neutrino in the CNB is relativistic, the widened resonance can significantly expand the sensitivity reach of GRAND.
 Reference~\cite{Esteban:2021tub} focused on TeV--PeV neutrinos, so the lower-mass regime of $\nu$SI was probed.
 Although not considered in this work, we anticipate that using the same TeV--PeV neutrinos and detection setup as Ref.~\cite{Esteban:2021tub}, if there is a relativistic component in the CNB, the widened resonance would expand the sensitivity reach obtained in Ref.~\cite{Esteban:2021tub} as well.